SkygearIO/guides/chat/basics/ios.md

 })
 ```

-### Creating group chat by distinct participants *(distinctByParticipants)*
+### Creating group chat by distinct participants (`distinctByParticipants`)

-By default, if you try to create conversations with same list of participants with `createConversation`.
-You will eventually create different conversations with the identical participants.

-This may or may not be a desire behavior in your application depends on your app design.

-If you want to make sure each conversation contains distinct participants, you can set `distinctByParticipants` in options to be `true`.

-By default, `distinctByParticipants` is `false`.
+By default, [`createConversation`](https://docs.skygear.io/ios/chat/reference/latest/Classes/SKYChatExtension.html#/c:objc(cs)SKYChatExtension(im)createConversationWithParticipantIDs:title:metadata:completion:) allows you to create multiple conversations with identical participants.
+However, depending on application design, it may not be a desired behavior.
+Therefore, Skygear Chat provides `distinctByParticipants` option, which enables distinctive participants in every conversation.

+The default value of `distinctByParticipants` is `false`.
+If it is set to be `true`, then the participants cannot be identical to any existing conversation.
+Otherwise, an error will be returned.

 ```swift
 SKYContainer.default().chatExtension?.createConversation(